Announcing the 2024 Scholars of Sexology Fellows

 The Scholars of Sexology Fellowship is awarded annually to support the work of one or more graduate students whose research would benefit from the resources of the Kinsey Institute Collections.
 Fellows are also expected to contribute to the organization, preservation, and/or accessibility of Kinsey Institute collections.

-Congratulations to our 2024 Fellows: Fiona Bell, Bruna Kalil Othero Fernandes, and Louise Ferrall, and to Honorable Mention Emerald Vaught.
+Congratulations to our 2024 Fellows: Fiona Bell, Bruna Kalil Othero Fernandes, Louise Ferrall, and Ben Maldonado, and to Honorable Mention Emerald Vaught.

 Fiona Bell is a Ph.D. candidate in Slavic Languages and Literatures at Yale University.
 Her dissertation traces the history of the “Russian woman,” a complex idea about sexuality and race that developed in the nineteenth century.
 The “Russian woman” was somatically but not always culturally white, sexually appealing and disgusting, robust and degenerate, docile and insurgent.
 Through close readings of works by canonical writers like Dostoevsky and Tolstoy, alongside uncanonized texts by Avdotya Panaeva and Elsa Triolet, this dissertation not only studies representations of race and sexuality in Russian literature, but also indicates literature itself as a tool that makes race and gender: for its writers, characters, and readers.